SKRohit/SKRohit.github.io/Welcome file.md

 # EventLoop, Asyncio ecosystem and FastAPI
 Suppose you are taksed with creating an api, that performs a compute intensive task and handles multiple requests at a time, how would you do it ?
-For an api to handle multiple requests, it should do so in async mode.
+For an api to handle multiple requests, it should do so asynchr

 ## Some Definitions